 "We now know that even with chlorine in that will not be enough, because of these reports, to meet the New Zealand Drinking Water Standards for those bores," he said.

-It would have cost the council between $50,000 and $100,000 a year for chlorination, as it already had the system in place.
+It would have cost the council between $50,000 and $100,000 a year for chlorination, as they already had the system in place.

-Now, the council would have to consider implementing UV treatment across the entire urban network to ensure it complied with the standards.
+Now, the council would have to consider implementing UV treatment across the entire urban network to ensure they complied with the standards.
 This could cost between $4 to $6 million in capital costs.

-When asked if this would mean a rates increase, Mr Yule said the council had not worked out how this would be covered, "but it's going to be another $5 or $6 million that has to be spent as a significant cost on the ratepayer".
+When asked if this would mean a rates increase, Mr Yule said they had not worked out how this would be covered, "but it's going to be another $5 or $6 million that has to be spent as a significant cost on the ratepayer".